Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Computers are available on a first-come first-served basis.
 Computers may not be reserved, except by Library staff.
-Computers unattended for more than 15 minutes may be logged off by Library staff and made available for other users.
+Computers unattended for more than 20 minutes may be signed out by Library staff and made available for other users.

 Use of the computers should be in accordance with the University’s Use and Access to Information Technology Systems Policy.
 Please limit activities that are not course-related (e.g. social networking, email) at peak times or when others are waiting to use computers.

-Any data that is not saved to your H: drive, OneDrive, USB drive or CD will be deleted when you log off.
+Any data that is not saved (e.g. to your OneDrive, H: drive, USB drive, cloud storage) will be deleted when you sign out.

-MobilePrint allows you to print from any email-enabled device (e.g. laptops, tablets, phones) to any FollowMe printing Fuji Xerox device on the same campus.
+MobilePrint allows you to print from any internet-capable device (e.g. laptops, tablets, phones) to any FollowMe printing Fuji Xerox device on the same campus.